jamesgleave/DD_protocol/README.md

 ## B. Run automated Deep Docking on HPC clusters
-As part of this repository, we provide a series of scripts to run the process on a slurm cluster using the preparation and docking tools that we regularly employ in virtual screening campaigns.
+As part of this repository, we provide a series of scripts to run the process on a Slurm cluster using the preparation and docking tools that we regularly employ in virtual screening campaigns.
 The workflow can be trivially adapted to any other set of tools by modifying the scripts of phase 2, 3 and 4.
 Additionally, the user will need to either modify the headers of the slurm scripts or pass the #SBATCH values from command line in order to satisfy the requirements of the cluster that is being used.

 ### i.
 Automated library preparation
 In our DD automated version, SMILES preparation is performed using OpenEye tools (flipper, https://docs.eyesopen.com/applications/omega/flipper.html and tautomers, https://docs.eyesopen.com/applications/quacpac/tautomers/tautomers.html, both require license).
 Use the `compute_states.sh` script provided in `utilities` to submit a preparation job for each original SMILES file: